August 8, 2010

 A glance back toward Frisco showcases the Dillon Reservoir, a major body of water that supports the Denver area.

-With this first view from the far side of the ridge, I see another range illuminated in the evening light… capped with a stream of threatening clouds.
+I come to the first view on the far side of the ridge, and see another range illuminated in the evening light.
+It’s capped with a stream of threatening clouds.

 The trail curves back to the other side of the ridge, a moment too late for sunset.